gwpmad/CV/README.md

 **Investis** (March 2012 to September 2013)
 *Research, Analysis & Content Consultant*
 A varied role encompassing content creation, site analytics work and social media management.
-Investis is a digital investor relations agency that develops corporate websites and apps and handles the digital release of annual results.
+Investis is a digital investor relations agency that develops corporate websites and apps and handles the digital release of annual company results.

 **Ofcom** (October 2011 to January 2012)
 *Standards Executive*
 A stint in Ofcom's television and radio standards department.

+## Interests
+I am an active musician.
+I play the violin in the Camden Symphony Orchestra, and can also play the piano and guitar.

+I volunteer at the [St. Andrews Homeless Project](http://standrewsfulham.com/church-life/homeless-project) on Saturday mornings, washing dishes, serving food and cooking occasionally.